7Boxes/BGSI/README.md

-# BGSI Scripts Repository

-A collection of utility scripts for [Game Name] with various functionalities.
+A collection of utility scripts for BGSI with various functionalities.
 All scripts are open source and may include extra features for personal use.

+- @jajtxs_ on dc

 ## Status Legend